stimms/Blog/blog/source/_posts/fizz-buzz-returns.md

 date: 2013-01-30
 ---

 On twitter today I was noticing that we're getting back into a debate about fizz-bizz or fizz-buzz as a tool for hiring programmers.
 I blame a combination of [Jimmy Bogart](http://lostechies.com/jimmybogard/2013/01/29/fizzbuzz-is-dead-long-live-fizzbuzz/) and [Rob Connery](http://wekeroad.com/2013/01/28/a-better-interview-question-star-alignment)for starting things up again.
-Funny how frequently Rob is to blame for thingsâ€¦
+Funny how frequently Rob is to blame for things"¦

 I love Fizz-Bizz as an interview tool.
 For those not familiar with it the idea is that you have the candidate write a very simple piece of code the requirements for which are something along the lines of